 Om Shri GuruBhyo Namah.
 Jai Khyapa Parampara.

-Thank you Ma Adya for permitting me to post this.
-You sent me here again with amnesia.
-Please forgive any mistakes ever made, will be made (you are trikaldarshi nothing is hidden from you) and unlock thy potential to sing your glory again with the tools of this age.
+Thank you, Ma Adya, for permitting me to write this.
+You have sent me here again with amnesia.
+Please forgive the mistakes I have made, or may still make.
+You are trikaldarshi; nothing is hidden from you.
+Please grant me the strength to sing your glory again with the tools of this age.

 Jai Ma Adya Mahakali, Jai Ma Krishna, Jai Kalabhairava